 Because I’m disabled I will always include accessibility in my review.
 When you get an email stating that your product will be reviewed by a disabled person and that person will include accessibility in the review – not stating which accessibility points will be covered, you might have an ‘I don’t want this person to review it because my product might fail’ thought.
 That thought is the number one reason why someone should review your product.
 It’s the same reason that people should use sensitivity readers if they’re writing about a topic they’re unfamiliar with.
 The second thing you should do is to NEVER send that thought in any way shape or form to the person you’re talking to.

 If you sent me this email, and you’re reading this, I don’t have anything against you.
-I do have plenty against the culture that led to this email is written.
+I do have plenty against the culture that led to this email being written.
 I also want to say that you’re not alone, a lot of people have the same opinions, say the wrong thing, and only realise when they’ve been brought upon it.

 If I review your product, I’m not necessarily going to give it a bad review because I can’t do something with it.
 I know my limitations.
 I will most likely state that due to my physical limitations I can’t do x, y, and z, and will sometimes ask my partner to try what I can’t do if possible.
 If he can’t, I will state that.
 I don’t start out wanting to write a bad review, believe it or not.